irearroyo/ccc-lab2/README.md

 ## 1. Overview and Objectives

 This lab guides you through building a serverless REST API to cosume data from a DynamoDB to get product inventory.
-You'll start by manually creating the infrastructure in the AWS Console to understand each component, then automate the entire deployment using Terraform to learn infrastructure-as-code best practices.
+You'll start by manually creating the infrastructure in the AWS Console to understand each component.

 **Team Structure:**
 - Work in teams of 2